Houston Aeros (WHA): Franchise history

 On June 5, 1973, Mark and Marty Howe were signed to four-year contracts.
 A few weeks later, Gordie Howe signed a deal to play with his sons.
-On the debut of the 1973-74 season, on October 13, 1973, the Howes became the first father/son combination to play together in professional hockey, doing so against the Los Angeles Sharks.
-Paul Deneau sold his majority interest of the team to Houston investor Irvin Kaplan (the then-owner of the Houston Rockets) midway through the 1973-74 season.
-In 1975, Kaplan unexpectedly went into bankruptcy trouble and had to sell both the Rockets and Aeros, with George Bolin buying the Aeros.
+On the debut of the 1973–74 season, on October 13, 1973, the Howes became the first father/son combination to play together in professional hockey, doing so against the Los Angeles Sharks.
+Paul Deneau sold his majority interest of the team to Houston investor Irvin Kaplan (the then-owner of the Houston Rockets) midway through the 1973–74 season.
+In the fall of 1975, Kaplan unexpectedly went into bankruptcy trouble and had to sell both the Rockets and Aeros, with George Bolin buying the Aeros.
 In 1977, Bolin sold the team to Kenneth Schnitzer, the developer of Greenway Plaza.

 In Houston, the Aeros became one of the most successful franchises in the WHA.
 They won four consecutive Western Division titles, from 1973–74 to 1976–77, and finished second in the Western Division in 1972–73 and third in the league in 1977–78.
 They won the AVCO World Trophy in 1974 over the Chicago Cougars and in 1975 over the Quebec Nordiques, winning both series in four-game sweeps.